 For many of you, your spouse is not involved in the day-to-day aspects of your online business, but that doesn’t mean they are not impacted by how you handle risks, especially when it comes to money.

 If you had a “normal” job where you were in charge of spending for your employer, then most likely your spouse wouldn’t worry about how much money you spent on office supplies, office space, or employees.
 When you work at home, though, the money you spend might not seem like “work money” to your spouse.
 They see this money as their money too, and they might disagree with how you handle business expenses.
-It can be risky to spend money on supplies, subscriptions, and inventory when you’re not guaranteed that it will all pay off in the end.
+It can be risky to spend money on supplies, subscriptions, and inventory when you’re not guaranteed it will all pay off in the end.
 Your risk tolerance can have an effect on your spouse, whether they tell you or not.

 If your spouse communicates a concern about your business, the worst thing to do is completely disregard their concern.
-You may think that they don’t know what they are talking about, and that might be true to an extent, but their concerns are real and must be dealt with if you want to have a balanced family and work life.
+You may think they don’t know what they are talking about, and that might be true to an extent, but their concerns are real and must be dealt with if you want to have a balanced family and work life.

-If they don’t communicate any concerns, it doesn’t mean that there are none.
+If they don’t communicate any concerns, it doesn’t mean there are none.
 I suggest sitting down with your spouse to initiate a conversation about possible concerns with your business.
 Some of you may think I’m crazy to recommend this.
 You may think I’m just opening up the door for a huge disagreement and that we all should just “let sleeping dogs lie.”
 My argument here is that if there is an actual concern, then it will eventually come up.
 It is so much better to be the one who initiates this conversation up front before there is a big problem than to have to deal with all the repercussions on your spouse and your relationship coming from this concern over financial risk.
 If you wait until they bring it up, then the road to recovery will be so much harder and longer, and there could be damaging effects on your marriage for the long term.

 Overall, it helps to do your best to inform your spouse why you feel your business decisions are wise in the long run.
 Your spouse might not be able to (or want to) understand all aspects of the business, but you could probably come up with a way to explain it so they can understand the main points.
 During these types of conversations, don’t just spend the whole time explaining your point of view.
 Again, the key here is to listen to your spouse.
 Really listen to their concerns and see if there is a compromise you can come to.
-Maybe you want to buy an impulse sealer, a Scanfob, and that brand new ebook course that just came out.
+Maybe you want to buy an impulse sealer, a new laptop, and that brand new online course that just came out.
 If the amount of money needed for all these items is a concern to your spouse, perhaps you could compromise and just choose one of those items to invest your money in for now.